IMF warns of rising African debt in spite of faster economic growth — Nigeria Today

 IMF warns of rising African debt in spite of faster economic growth

+Slower growth in South Africa and Nigeria , the continent’s two largest economies , weighed on the region-wide average, but the IMF expects growth to pick up in around two-thirds of African nations.

+However, under current policies, that rate is expected to plateau below four per cent over the medium term.

-Around 40 per cent of low-income countries in the region are now in debt distress or at high risk of it.
+Meanwhile, around 40 per cent of low-income countries in the region are now in debt distress or at high risk of it, the IMF said.
+And refinancing that debt could soon become more costly.

+“The current growth spurt in advanced economies is expected to taper off, and the borrowing terms for the region’s frontier markets will likely become less favorable … which could coincide with higher refinancing needs for many countries across the region,” it said.

+African governments issued a record 7.5 billion dollars in sovereign bonds last year, 10 times more than in 2016.
+And they have issued or plan to issue over 11 billion dollars in additional debt in the first half of 2018 alone, the report said.

-The post IMF warns of rising African debt in spite of faster economic growth appeared first on Premium Times Nigeria.
+The post IMF warns of rising African debt in spite of faster economic growth appeared first on BusinessDay : News you can trust.

 Learn how to make money online.
 Click here